JoseMoreville/Wallpieperi/README.md

 # Installing

-> 🚧  &nbsp;  <b>Please note that this is an alpha release.</b> <b style="color:#FABB10">Also the higher the quality the higher cpu usage.
+> 🚧  &nbsp;  <b style="font-size:0.85em">Please note that this is an alpha release.</b> <b style="color:#FABB10; font-size:0.85em">Also the higher the quality the higher cpu usage.
 1080 seems to have the best quality/performance ratio but i still need to test it.</b> 🚧

 1. Download the latest release from releases page
 2. Extract the zip file